 22. DISCLAIMER OF WARRANTY.
 QUIXEL WILL USE REASONABLE EFFORTS TO PROVIDE YOU WITH A SERVICE THAT IS FAST, RELIABLE AND ENJOYABLE.
 HOWEVER, QUIXEL MAKES NO REPRESENTATION OR WARRANTY AS TO THE COMPLETENESS OR ACCURACY OF THE SERVICE OR INFORMATION CONTAINED THEREIN, NOR DOES IT REPRESENT OR WARRANT THAT THE SERVICE WILL BE AVAILABLE AT ALL TIMES OR THAT IT WILL FUNCTION IN A MANNER OR AS FAST OR EFFICIENT AS YOU MAY EXPECT OR DESIRE.
 THE INFORMATION CONTAINED IN THE SERVICE MAY BE INCOMPLETE, MAY CONTAIN ERRORS, OR BECOME OUT OF DATE AT ANY TIME.
 THE SERVICE IS PROVIDED ON AN “AS IS” BASIS WITHOUT ANY EXPRESS WARRANTIES.
 QUIXEL SHALL HAVE NO OBLIGATION TO CORRECT ERRORS IN, PROVIDE UPDATES FOR OR OTHERWISE SUPPORT THE SERVICE.
 QUIXEL RESERVES THE RIGHT TO ADD, MODIFY, OR DELETE ITS SERVICES AT ANY TIME.
 YOU BEAR THE RISK OF USING IT.
 QUIXEL DOES NOT GIVE ANY EXPRESS OR STATUTORY REPRESENTATIONS, WARRANTIES, GUARANTEES OR CONDITIONS.
 QUIXEL ALSO EXCLUDES ALL IMPLIED WARRANTIES, INCLUDING ANY WARRANTY OF MERCHANTABILITY, TITLE, DURABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT ETC. NOTHING IN THIS AGREEMENT SHALL AFFECT THOSE STATUTORY RIGHTS WHICH YOU MAY BE ENTITLED TO AS A CONSUMER AND THAT YOU CANNOT CONTRACTUALLY AGREE TO ALTER OR WAIVE.
 THE LIMITATIONS AND EXCLUSIONS OF LIABILITY DO NOT APPLY IF AND TO THE EXTENT YOU SUSTAIN DAMAGES WHICH WERE CAUSED BY GROSS NEGLIGENCE OR WILLFUL MISCONDUCT OF QUIXEL.

 23. LIMITATION OF LIABILITY AND REMEDIES.
 UNDER NO CIRCUMSTANCES INCLUDING NEGLIGENCE (UNLESS OTHERWISE REQUIRED BY APPLICABLE LAW), SHALL QUIXEL (INCLUDING BREACH OF ANY WARRANTY HEREUNDER) BE LIABLE FOR ANY DIRECT, INDIRECT, PUNITIVE, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES THAT RESULT FROM YOUR USE OF MEGASCANS OR RELATED DOCUMENTATION OR IN CONNECTION WITH OR ARISING OUT OF OR RELATING TO THIS AGREEMENT (INCLUDING LOSS OF BUSINESS, REVENUE, PROFITS, USE, DATA, OR OTHER ECONOMIC ADVANTAGE), EVEN IF ANY EXCLUSIVE REMEDY PROVIDED FOR IN THIS AGREEMENT FAILS OF ITS ESSENTIAL PURPOSE AND EVEN IF QUIXEL OR A QUIXEL AUTHORIZED REPRESENTATIVE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-NOTWITHSTANDING ANY DAMAGES THAT YOU MIGHT INCUR FOR ANY REASON WHATSOEVER (INCLUDING, WITHOUT LIMITATION, ALL DAMAGES REFERENCED HEREIN AND ALL DIRECT OR GENERAL DAMAGES IN CONTRACT OR ANYTHING ELSE), THE ENTIRE LIABILITY OF QUIXEL AND ANY OF ITS SUPPLIERS UNDER ANY PROVISION OF THIS AGREEMENTEULA AND YOUR EXCLUSIVE REMEDY HEREUNDER SHALL BE LIMITED TO THE ACTUAL DAMAGES YOU INCUR IN REASONABLE RELIANCE ON QUIXEL UP TO THE AMOUNT ACTUALLY PAID BY YOU FOR THE SERVICE.
+NOTWITHSTANDING ANY DAMAGES THAT YOU MIGHT INCUR FOR ANY REASON WHATSOEVER (INCLUDING, WITHOUT LIMITATION, ALL DAMAGES REFERENCED HEREIN AND ALL DIRECT OR GENERAL DAMAGES IN CONTRACT OR ANYTHING ELSE), THE ENTIRE LIABILITY OF QUIXEL AND ANY OF ITS SUPPLIERS UNDER ANY PROVISION OF THIS AGREEMENT AND YOUR EXCLUSIVE REMEDY HEREUNDER SHALL BE LIMITED TO THE ACTUAL DAMAGES YOU INCUR IN REASONABLE RELIANCE ON QUIXEL UP TO THE AMOUNT ACTUALLY PAID BY YOU FOR THE SERVICE.
 IN NO EVENT SHALL QUIXEL’S AGGREGATE LIABILITY FOR ALL INCIDENTS DURING THE TERM OF THE AGREEMENT EXCEED THE AGGREGATE AMOUNT ACTUALLY PAID BY YOU FOR THE SERVICE.
 THE FOREGOING LIMITATIONS, EXCLUSIONS AND DISCLAIMERS SHALL APPLY TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, EVEN IF ANY REMEDY FAILS ITS ESSENTIAL PURPOSE.IN ORDER TO BE ENTITLED TO ANY INDEMNIFICATION OR COMPENSATION FROM QUIXEL YOU MUST (I) PROMPTLY NOTIFY QUIXEL IN WRITING OF THE CLAIMS (WHETHER OR NOT LITIGATION OR OTHER PROCEEDING HAS BEEN FILED OR SERVED), (II) GIVE QUIXEL, AT QUIXEL’S OPTION AND EXPENSE, SOLE CONTROL OVER THE DEFENCE AND/OR SETTLEMENT OF THE CLAIMS, AND (III) AT YOUR OWN EXPENSE, YOU SHALL COOPERATE WITH QUIXEL IN ALL REASONABLE ASPECTS IN CONNECTION WITH THE DEFENSE OF ANY SUCH CLAIM.
 QUIXEL SHALL HAVE NO LIABILITY TO YOU IN THE EVENT THAT YOU HAVE FAILED TO COMPLY WITH THE TERMS OF THIS AGREEMENT.